C-H-Chien/Edge_Based_Visual_Odometry/README.md

 ./main_VO --config_file=../config/tum.yaml
 ```
 where the configuration file can be customized.
 See ``.yaml`` files under the ``config`` folder for more information.

+## Functionalities
+Relative pose estimation from a RGB-D sequence, with geometric correspondence consistency (GCC) filter to speedup and stablize the RANSAC process.